aiven/aiven-docs/docs/products/clickhouse/concepts/data-integration-overview.md

 On top of integrating credentials, the managed credentials integration allows integrating data from external sources.
 For that purpose, you create tables using table engines.

+Managed credentials integration in Aiven for ClickHouse is supported with the following data source types:

+- PostgreSQL®
+- MySQL®
+- Amazon S3®

 :::note[See also]
 For information on how table engines work in Aiven for ClickHouse services, preview [Engines: database and table](/docs/products/clickhouse/concepts/service-architecture#engines-database-and-table).